 “Surely you exaggerate, Tanya”.

-Tanya was profoundly aware of her feminine appeal.
-She had been worshiped for her beauty all her life.
-As an adolescent, men followed her, and she had been bewildered and ashamed of her budding body.
-She decided early that it had something to do with the way she was built.
-No matter how demure she dressed, men were drawn to the lines of her plump breasts, tiny waist, and long slender legs.
+Tanya profoundly knew of her feminine appeal.
+They had worshiped her for her beauty all her life.
+As an adolescent, men followed her, and they had bewildered her, ashamed of her budding body.
+She decided early that it had to do with how she was built.
+No matter how demure she dressed, they admired the lines of her plump breasts, tiny waist, and long slender legs.

-But enduring all the messy entanglements of youth, Tanya found she wasn’t troubled by sex, in truth her early experiences enhanced her cravings.
+But enduring all the messy entanglements of youth, Tanya found sex didn’t trouble her.
+Those early experiences only enhanced her cravings.

-“I want to be worshiped by the right man”, she sighed.
+“I long to be worshiped by the right man,” she sighed.

 Only then could she open herself to the depths of divinity she found in lustful bliss.
 Or was it blissful lust?

-When George hired her he flirted and made promises he wasn’t going to keep.
-Especially now that she had rejected him.
-He hadn’t hit on her until tonight, but in the office, he was always ogling her breasts and watching her like he was going to take a bite.
-She had grown used to that but longed for something more respectful.
+When George hired her, he flirted and made promises he would not keep.
+Especially since she had rejected him.
+He hadn’t cornered her until tonight, but in the office, he stared at her breasts and watched her like he would take a bite.
+She’d grown used to that but longed for some respect.